 Growing Government Through Regulations

-This should worry every conservative in South Carolina.
-If we believe in small government, we cannot ignore how regulations allow the government to grow silently, without any real accountability.
-Every regulation adds more red tape and bureaucracy, expanding government’s reach into your personal and professional life.
-Each new regulation might seem small, but together they form a web that slowly but surely expands government power over your life.
+This should alarm every conservative in South Carolina.
+If we believe in small government, we can’t afford to ignore how regulations give government room to grow quietly, with no real accountability.
+These rules pile on red tape and bureaucracy, pushing deeper into your personal and professional life.
+Alone, a single rule may seem minor, but together, they form a web that steadily tightens the state’s grip.

 The Chevron Overturn—A Cautionary Tale